docker/docs/datacenter/ucp/2.1/guides/release-notes/index.md

-In UCP 2.1.3, if you try to upload externally-signed controller certificates through the **Admin Settings** page on the UI, you'll see a "Success" message, but the certificates won't be updated on any of the controller nodes.
+In UCP 2.1.3, if you try to upload externally-signed controller certificates through the **Admin Settings** page on the UI, you'll see a "Success" message, but the certificates isn't updated on any of the controller nodes.

 The workaround is to update the contents of the `ucp-controller-server-certs`